junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean wipes his mouth as he finishes, and throws the used paper napkin on the plate, "Now, where are we?"

-Cas blinks, "We are in the Josie's Burger near the Central Park."
+Cas blinks, "We are in the Josie's Burger near Central Park."

 Dean tries to muffle the laugh and sigh that are fighting in his throat.
 "Yes, we are.
 I mean where are we on the case?"